[Interview] EU has 'zero incentive' to break open 'trilogue' deals

 "Discussions however still continue concerning the most suitable solutions for the technical implementation of the portal, on the institution or body responsible for the technical development, as well as on its governance," she said.

-Both spokespeople were unable to give an official starting date.
+All spokespeople were unable to give an official starting date.

 Although the joint database is still not online, Hoppe stressed that in the past 20 years, the EU has already opened up a lot.